davidOyebade/CS-125-Final-Project-Caleb-David/README.md

 6. Use the endpoints to execute queries!
 See the `InsomniaSS.png` for an example.

-### Running the API Using Docker
+### Setting up Docker
 Note: These instructions require you to have docker desktop installed.
-1. Login into docker using the following command.
+1. Login into Docker using the following command.
     ```bash
    docker login
    ```